eerohele/exalt/README.md

 If you have the misfortune of having to work with XML, this is the [Sublime Text 3][st3] plugin for you.

-(Unless you're using Windows.
-I nearly went insane trying to compile [lxml][lxml] for 64-bit Windows and failed miserably.
-Any help greatly appreciated.)

 <img src="https://nw.kapsi.fi/exalt.png"/>

 *The theme in the screenshot is [Material][material].*